Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 When you visit Prague, the first thing you realize is that people here love their puppets.
 Don Giovanni Traditional Marionettes Show is very popular.

-In fact, the 30 puppet marker, 20 specialized puppet shops, and a puppet museum can tell more about how passionate the citizens are about puppets.
+The 30 puppet marker, 20 specialized puppet shops, and a puppet museum can tell more about how passionate the citizens are about puppets.

-You can catch a puppet show in the Theatre Spejbla & Hurvinek and the National Marionette Theatre both of which offer spectacular performances that you’d love to see.
+You can catch a puppet show in the Theatre Spejbla & Hurvinek and the National Marionette Theatre, both of which offer spectacular performances that you’d love to see.

 Sail on the Vltava